ReFreezed/HotParticles/misc/README.txt

 Hold Shift to drag related controls together (like min and max speed).
 Hold Alt to change the min/max limits of sliders.

+Press left and right arrow keys while hovering over controls to shift the value.
+Hold Ctrl or Shift to go slower or faster.

 3. Shortcuts
 ------------------------------------------------------------------------------